-This section applies to attachments and exhibits other than those submitted in support of a motion, e.g., an attachment to a complaint.
+This section applies to exhibits other than those submitted in support of a motion.
 Exhibits submitted in support of a motion are governed by Section IV(B) of these procedures.

-1. Attachments and exhibits to documents which are too large to convert to a usable electronic format, such as books, large color pictures or old documents of poor quality, may be conventionally filed with the clerk and served on opposing counsel.
-The conventionally filed document or electronically filed document with exhibits must include a statement that the attachments and/or exhibits are being conventionally filed.
-Documents so filed shall be retained by the clerk in accordance with the records management guide.

-- 2. If possible, filers should electronically image, i.e., "scan," a paper exhibit that is fewer than 5 megabytes and submit the exhibit as a PDF file.
-Because PDF files containing scanned documents take up considerably more space on the System than PDF files containing electronically generated documents, filing parties may submit PDF files containing scanned documents of more than 5 megabytes only if they are filed in separate 5-megabyte segments.
-Electronically filed documents with large attachments and/or exhibits must attach an appendix clearly identifying the exhibits and attachments.
-Additionally, each pdf attachment of exhibits or evidence should clearly identify the content in the description field on the electronic filing. - 3.
+- 1. Attachments and exhibits to documents which are too large to convert to a usable electronic format, such as books, large color pictures or old documents of poor quality, may be filed conventionally with the clerk and served on opposing counsel.
+The conventional charging document or electronically filed document with exhibits must include a statement that the attachments and/or exhibits are being conventionally filed.
+Documents so filed shall be retained by the clerk in accordance with the records management guide. - 2.
+If possible, a filing party should electronically image, i.e., "scan," a paper exhibit that is fewer than 5 megabytes and submit the exhibit as a PDF file.
+Because PDF files containing scanned documents take up considerably more space on the System than PDF files containing electronically generated documents, filing parties may submit PDF files containing scanned documents of more than 5 megabytes only if they are filed in separate 5-megabyte segments. - 3.
 If the scanner is set to scan in color, documents will take much longer to upload; filing parties should configure their scanners to scan documents at 200 dpi and in black and white, not in color.
-Documents appearing in color in their original form, such as color photographs, may be scanned in color and then uploaded to the System. - 4.
+Documents appearing in color in their original form, such as color photographs, may be scanned in color and then uploaded to the system. - 4.
 The filing party must verify the readability of scanned documents before filing them electronically with the court. - 5.
 Exhibits submitted conventionally shall be served on other parties conventionally.

-B. EVIDENCE IN SUPPORT OF OR IN OPPOSITION TO A MOTION
+B. EVIDENCE IN SUPPORT OF A MOTION

-- 1. A party electronically submitting evidentiary materials to the Clerk's Office in support of, or in opposition to, a motion shall reference the base motion being supported or opposed in the caption of the pleading and include as the first attachment an index listing each item of evidence being filed.
-Attachments and exhibits which are too large to file electronically shall be filed in accordance with IV (A) (1)&(2). - 2.
-If possible, filing parties should electronically image, i.e., "scan," a paper exhibit and attach the resulting PDF file(s) to the electronically filed motion if the attached files are no more than 5 megabytes each.
-Note that multiple files can be attached to a filing, so long as each does not exceed the 5 megabyte limitation.
-Each separate file attachment must be clearly identified in the index of the attachment for easy recognition. - 3.
+1. A party electronically submitting evidentiary materials to the Clerk's Office in support of, or in opposition to, a motion shall reference the base motion being supported or opposed in the caption of the pleading and include as the first attachment an index listing each item of evidence being filed.
+Attachments and exhibits which are too large to file electronically shall be filed in accordance with Sections IV (A) (1) & (2).

+- 2. If possible, however, a filing party should electronically image, i.e., "scan," a paper exhibit and attach the resulting PDF file(s) to the motion if the motion is filed electronically and if the attached files are no more than 5- megabytes each.
+Note that multiple files can be attached to a filing, so long as each does not exceed the 5-megabyte limitation.
+Each separate file attachment must be clearly identified in the index to the attachment for easy recognition. - 3.
 If the scanner is set to scan in color, documents will take much longer to upload; filing parties should configure their scanners to scan documents at 200 dpi and in black and white, not in color.
-Documents appearing in color in their original form, such as color photographs, may be scanned in color and then uploaded to the System.

-- 4. The filing party is required to verify the readability of scanned documents before filing them electronically with the court. - 5.
+Documents appearing in color in their original form, such as color photographs, may be scanned in color and then uploaded to the System. - 4.
+The filing party is required to verify the readability of scanned documents before filing them electronically with the court. - 5.
+A party submitting evidentiary materials in conventional format shall also file in conventional format an index of evidence listing each item of evidence being filed and identifying the motion to which it relates.
+Lengthy documents submitted to the Clerk's Office in paper form shall not be bound or stapled or paper clipped, but rather, shall be held together by removable spring binding clips. - 6.
 Copies of conventionally filed supporting materials shall be served on other parties conventionally.